-If the tracheal collapse in dogs is not detected early and this health problem advances, it can be fatal and kill the dog.
+If the tracheal collapse in dogs is not detected early and this health problem advances, it can be fatal.

 There is no cure, but there are treatments like tracheal stenting.
 The vet places a rigid structure inside (or outside) your pup’s windpipe to permanently hold it open to prevent the trachea from collapsing again.
 This allows your pooch to breathe well again.